rawcomposition/birdplan.app/README.md

 ## Roadmap

+- [ ] Remove subspecies and hybrids (group reports based on scientific name)
 - [ ] Add link from app to Github
 - [ ] Cache eBird API response for several minutes (or do all processing on the client side and cache results client side)
 - [ ] Convert to Typescript